aaditya-prog/CRUD-Django/README.md

 The default database used in the project is postgreSQL.
 If you wish to use any other database, change the database settings manually.
-Visit the official django document of the guides. https://docs.djangoproject.com/en/3.2/ref/settings/#databases
+Visit the official django document for the guides. https://docs.djangoproject.com/en/3.2/ref/settings/#databases

-Now go to your terminal, type `poetry run python manage.py runserver` and you're good to go.
+Now go to your terminal, type `poetry run python manage.py runserver`, poetry will automatically create a virtual environment on your system and run the server.
+Thus, you're good to go.
 I'd be glad to help you and receive your feedbacks on the project.

-Reach out to me at artdityadulal@gmail.com
+artdityadulal@gmail.com